barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 - Bonus and penalty dice represent significant situational advantages or disadvantages.

-- Opposed rolls are for combat, magic, or if two [glos:pc] are directly competing.
+- Opposed rolls are for combat, magic, or if two [abbr:pc "PCs"] are directly competing.
 Use sparingly elsewhere.

 - Before rolling anything, ask if a roll is *really* needed here.
-If the task is difficult but the [glo:pc] can spend as long on it as they want, shouldn't they just automatically succeed?
+If the task is difficult but the [abbr:pc] can spend as long on it as they want, shouldn't they just automatically succeed?

 ![All the lines on one graph.](files/dice-rolls-in-call-of-cthulhu/all.thumb.png)